iamrobertw/B_ookstore/README.md

-## amazing styling was not the goal in this project
+## amazing styling and responsive design were not the goals in this project